Welcome to the Hollywood Fair 2016

-The Hollywood Fair Committee is already busy preparing for this, the third year of the Fair (from Wed 14th to Sun 18th August).
-Organised on the theme of the Gathering and reaching out to our emigrants overseas the 2013 Fair promises to be even better than the hugely successful ones of 2011 and 2012.
+The Hollywood Fair Committee is busy making final preparations for the Annual Fair which takes place from Thursday 18th to Sun 21st August.
+The 2016 Hollywood Fair promises to be hugely entertaining with something of interest for everyone.
 The pre-1950s rural heritage theme of the Fair has proved a real hit with people.
-Whether it’s nostalgia for the past or something else but country and townspeople alike have been flocking to Hollywood in the last 2 years to be part of the celebration.
+All in attendance embrace the spirit of the occasion and enjoy the spectacle of seeing each other dressed in pre-1950s attire!
+Whether it’s nostalgia for the past or something else, both the farming community and townspeople alike have been flocking to Hollywood in the last 5 years to be part of the celebration.

 Beidh céad míle fáilte rompu abhaile.